ravenOSS/simpleChat/README.md

 (localhost:3000)
 6. You should see a chat screen.
 7. Open a second browser window and enter same address.
 8. Enter message in one window and check the other window.
-Have fun chatting with yourself!
+9. You can also launch the server with an IP address and port (eg 192.168.0.150:3000s) and others on the same network can plug in the same address on their browsers to have a multi-person chat.
 9. In 'https://github.com/ravenOSS/ltChatLite.git' there is another chat application that stores the messages in mongodb and when a user loads the page, the messages should load.
 Follow install instructions that somewhat overlap these.